odellmac4/little-shop-7/README.md

 ## Overview

-This project creates a website of merchants, invoices, items, and customers.
+This project creates a website using a databasse with merchants, invoices, items, and customers.
 The application analyzes the data and performs CRUD actions through either a user or admin user.
+The work was completed both async and in groups or partners.

 <!-- # Little Esty Shop